LuKane/KNPhotoBrowser/README.md

 ## TODO:
-* 1. tap video player to dismiss
+* tap video player to dismiss
-* 2. play video player and download video background
+* play video player and download video background
+* video player has memory play at next time(current seconds)

 ## 1.Before use, you need to know
 * 1.depend `>=SDWebImage(5.0)`, if need locate gif image, depend `>=SDWebImage(5.8.3)`